Key takeaways:

 Omega-3s can come from food sources or over-the-counter (OTC) supplements.
 They’re also included in some prenatal vitamins.

-Some recommendations suggest 1.4 grams of omega-3s with at least 200 mg of DHA daily during pregnancy.
-Speak to your healthcare provider or pharmacist if you aren't sure how best to meet your daily needs.
+Experts recommend supplementing daily with at least 250 mg of docosahexaenoic acid (DHA) during pregnancy.
+Check with your healthcare team or pharmacist if you aren't sure how to best meet your daily needs.

 Eating a balanced diet and taking prenatal vitamins are important habits during pregnancy.
 Some vitamins and nutrients, like folic acid, are part of nearly every prenatal vitamin.
 But others, like omega-3 fatty acids (omega-3s), may not always be included — even though they’re an important supplement you should take during pregnancy.

 But before you pick up a bottle of omega-3s from the supplements aisle, you may still have a few questions.
-Like, what are omega-3s and how much do you need to take?
-Let’s discuss.
+You may wonder: What are omega-3s, and how much do you need to take?
+Or, what’s docosahexaenoic acid (DHA), and how much should you take in pregnancy?
+Let’s explore vitamins in pregnancy and which ingredients — like omega-3s and DHA — you should look for.

 Omega-3s are polyunsaturated fatty acids.
 They support many of the body’s systems and organs, including the: